lianquach/mcb185_homework/participation.md

 	+ Didn't attend class on Tuesday to save you from getting sick
 	+ Assessed for Unit 1 with Michelle
 	+ Attended class on Thursday
-	+ Helped a classmate troubleshoot their 24savingthrows.py program
+	+ Helped a classmate debug their 24savingthrows.py program
 	+ **Total = 4 points**
 - Week 6
 	+ Attended class Tuesday